takoyakidath/mcstatusbot-1/README.md

 **Want to contribute a translation?** Read the [contributing guide](https://github.com/tedztar/mcstatusbot/blob/V0.2/CONTRIBUTING.md) here.

-## May/June 2024 Update
+## Mar 2025 - Technical Update

--   Various bugfixes after bot migration to new cloud server
+-   Updates to bot configuration
--   Package updates on bot
+-   Package updates on server
--   Multi-language support!
-(German for now but more languages to follow)
--   Added contribution guide for languages
+-   Router configuration update for improved security
+-   Add secondary ping server to improve network load handling
+-   Code update to align with RFC1918 standards (Private IPs can no longer be monitored.
+Your bot must be publicly accessible in order for the bot to reach it)

 ## Features